-- Annual evaluation rating ≥ "Meets Minimum Level of Achievement" - Student receives acceptable ratings on relevant practicum evaluation form items from supervisor, and the supervisor recommends the student to pass on to the
+- Annual evaluation rating ≥ "Meets Minimum Level of Achievement" - Student receives acceptable ratings on relevant practicum evaluation form items from supervisor, and the supervisor recommends the student to pass on to the next practicum experience.

-1 next practicum experience Understanding and demonstrating professional values and attitudes (including integrity, deportment, professional identity, lifelong learning, self-reflection, responsiveness to feedback, and overall professional effectiveness): (iv: Professional values, attitudes, and behaviors) El tu Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
+1 1 Understanding and demonstrating professional values and attitudes (including integrity, deportment, professional identity, lifelong learning, self-reflection, responsiveness to feedback, and overall professional effectiveness): (iv: Professional values, attitudes, and behaviors) Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
 Actively seek and demonstrate openness and responsiveness to feedback and supervision.
 Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
-MLAs: By end of Program: CPSY 636 and CPSY 662 grades ≥ B Faculty rating of the portfolio section Area I is "Meets Minimum Level of Achievement" or "Exceeds Minimum Level of Achievement" Annual evaluation rating for all competencies is "Meets Minimum Level of Achievement" or "Exceeds Minimum Level of Achievement" Yearly Evaluation: Annual evaluation rating ≥ "Meets Minimum Level of Achievement" Yearly Evaluation: Annual evaluation rating ≥ "Meets Minimum Level of Achievement" Student receives acceptable ratings on relevant practicum evaluation form items from supervisor, and the supervisor recommends the student to pass on to the next practicum experience Understanding and demonstrating professional communication and interpersonal skills (including maintenance of effective relationships, ability to produce and comprehend verbal, nonverbal, and written communication for various audiences) across academic, social and professional arenas: (v: Communications and interpersonal skills) Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
+MLAs: By end of Program: CPSY 636 and CPSY 662 grades ≥ B Faculty rating of the portfolio section Area I is "Meets Minimum Level of Achievement" or "Exceeds Minimum Level of Achievement" Annual evaluation rating for all competencies is "Meets Minimum Level of Achievement" or "Exceeds Minimum Level of Achievement" Yearly Evaluation: Annual evaluation rating ≥ "Meets Minimum Level of Achievement" Student receives acceptable ratings on relevant practicum evaluation form items from supervisor, and the supervisor recommends the student to pass on to the next practicum experience Understanding and demonstrating professional communication and interpersonal skills (including maintenance of effective relationships, ability to produce and comprehend verbal, nonverbal, and written communication for various audiences) across academic, social and professional arenas: (v: Communications and interpersonal skills) Elements: Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
 Produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts.
 Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
-MLAs: By end of Program: CPSY 631 and CPSY 666 grades ≥ B Annual evaluation rating for all competencies is "Meets Minimum Level of Achievement" or "Exceeds Minimum Level of Achievement" Successful dissertation defense Internship evaluations favorably rate the student communication and interpersonal skills Yearly Evaluation: Annual evaluation rating ≥ "Meets Minimum Level of Achievement" Student receives acceptable ratings on relevant practicum evaluation form items from supervisor, and the supervisor recommends the student to pass on to the next practicum experience Understanding and demonstrating knowledge of diagnostic classification systems, client strengths and psychopathology, and psychological assessment practices grounded in the best available empirical literature, within appropriate contexts: (vi: Assessment) Elements:
+MLAs: By end of Program: CPSY 631 and CPSY 666 grades ≥ B Annual evaluation rating for all competencies is "Meets Successful dissertation defense Internship evaluations favorably rate the student communication and interpersonal skills Yearly Evaluation: Annual evaluation rating ≥ "Meets Minimum Level of Achievement" Student receives acceptable ratings on relevant practicum evaluation form items from supervisor, and the supervisor recommends the student to pass on to the next practicum experience Understanding and demonstrating knowledge of diagnostic classification systems, client strengths and psychopathology, and psychological assessment practices grounded in the best available empirical literature, within appropriate contexts: (vi: Assessment) Elements: